 If you serve alcohol at your restaurant, you need a proactive risk management program along with a Liquor Liability Insurance policy.
 However, your liquor liability insurance policy is only one piece of your restaurant risk management and insurance program.

 Let’s review your overall restaurant risk management and insurance program.
 I’m Pat O’Neill a risk advisor at The O’Neill Group, and I’d be happy to help you identify the risk exposures your restaurant faces, and secure for you the right restaurant insurance program.
-Call me at (330) 334-1561, email me at email@example.com or click here to schedule a time on my calendar that’s convenient for you to discuss cyber insurance.
+Call me at (330) 334-1561, email me at email@example.com or click here to schedule a time on my calendar that’s convenient for you to discuss your insurance program.

 This article was adapted from Zywave’s Liquor Liability Guide.
 This is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.